FernandaAguirreOropeza/Supply-Chain-Analysis-for-Retail/README.md

 That is exactly why predictive analytics is useful here.
 A fixed replenishment rule would likely ignore those differences, while a data-driven approach can adapt more intelligently to recent sales behavior.

-# 11. Feature engineering for predictive analytics
+# 11. FEATURE ENGINEERING FOR PREDICTIVE ANALYTICS

 Predictive analytics becomes more useful when the dataset captures recent demand behavior.
 We create lag variables, rolling averages, rolling standard deviations, and calendar variables.
 These features help summarize what has been happening recently and give the model a better basis for estimating future demand and uncertainty.